Good luck and many happy hair days.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 How can I treat falling hair?
 This problem occurs especially in summer.
 After a shower I can see 50-100 hairs have fallen.
-Usually I see them in my bedding.
-On the floor I can see so many hairs have fallen every day.

 How can I avoid extreme hair loss?